Celebrating TBA's Female Leaders

 Michelle Greenway Sellers, TBA President 2020-2021

 To take office in the middle of a global pandemic means many things, from a virtual swearing in ceremony sent across the state by Zoom, to wrestling with the painful issues COVID-19 is leaving in its wake — the illness and death of our members, the loss of jobs and careers and the challenges of working remotely and sometimes educating our children at the same time.
-This is the world facing Jackson attorney Michelle Greenway Sellers as she begins her term as president of the Tennessee Bar Association.
+This is the world Jackson attorney Michelle Greenway Sellers faced as she began her term as president of the Tennessee Bar Association.

 Yet Sellers is determined to see through this to a brighter future and has committed her year in office to bringing attention to our amazing members and working to provide greater services and benefits moving forward.
 Already members are being highlighted in the Tennessee Bar Journal and other TBA publications, and Sellers has started planning events in board districts across the state where she can meet and engage with TBA members in all types of practices and locals.
 In addition, she has already appointed a new Chief Diversity Officer for the organization.
 “TBA needs to invest more time and energy in a sustained effort not only to increase diversity in our leadership, committees and sections,” Sellers wrote in her initial Tennessee Bar Journal column, “but do more to lead and facilitate education, awareness and collaboration to ensure that our state institutions and the bar are welcoming, inclusive, and representative of the diverse faces and voices within the practice of law.”